How to Find an Internship That Boosts Your Résumé

 Still feeling a little nervous?
 You are in good company!
 The majority of individuals feel anxious or overwhelmed before they go into an interview.
 You can brush off some of these nerves by practicing your spiel during a mock interview with a career consultant.

 Ready to pursue your dream internship?
-Explore the Center for Career and Calling at Azusa Pacific University for more tips on how to find an internship and advice for impressing the interviewer.
+Explore the Career Center at Azusa Pacific University for more tips on how to find an internship and advice for impressing the interviewer.

 Posted: October 20, 2018